aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/hide/_index.md

 This REST API hides rows on an Excel worksheet.

-Before using the API, ensure you have a valid JWT Bearer token from the Aspose Cloud OAuth endpoint, the target workbook is stored in your Aspose Cloud storage, and you know the worksheet name.
+**Prerequisites:** A valid JWT Bearer token obtained from the Aspose Cloud OAuth endpoint, the workbook stored in Aspose Cloud storage, and the name of the worksheet that contains the rows to hide.
 The API works with Excel files in XLS, XLSX, and other supported formats.

 ## REST API